Killeen Weapons Charges Defense Attorneys

 - Have any alcohol or chemical dependencies

 - Have pending criminal charges

 In many instances, you can regain your gun rights after a period of five years.
 We’ll go over your case and discuss your options.
 Our first priority, of course, is working to ensure you’re never convicted of an alleged offense in the first place.

 Do I have to tell police I have a gun in my car?

 Anyone who can legally carry a handgun in Texas can legally carry it in their vehicle.
 However, generally you can’t keep it in plain view, unless it’s in a shoulder or belt holster.
 You can also keep it in the glove box, covered on the front seat or in a console.
 State law also allows long guns and rifles to be left in plain view (although you might end up losing them to a thief!).

 However, if you’re pulled over by law enforcement for a traffic stop and asked to show identification, you must also provide your handgun license.

 Our guns and weapons defense lawyers understand the laws surrounding your Constitutional rights to own firearms here in Texas.
 When we take your case, we work to minimize, reduce or even have the charges against you dropped completely.
 We’ll even go to trial to protect your rights if that’s what it takes.

 Legal help for guns and weapons charges in Killeen

 If you’re accused of a weapons or firearm offense, you need experienced representation.
 The criminal defense attorneys at the Mary Beth Harrell Law Firm work to protect the rights of people just like you when facing serious charges.
 Don’t try to go it alone – let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.